ncboot/shim-review/README.md

 [No arm64 or RISCV]

 *******************************************************************************
-### 1What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
+### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-[ Upstream GRUB2 https://git.savannah.gnu.org/git/grub.git, tag grub-2.12 ]
+[ Upstream GRUB2 https://git.savannah.gnu.org/git/grub.git, tag grub-2.14 ]

 *******************************************************************************
-### If your SHIM launches any other components, please provide further details on what is launched.
+### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.
+Hint: The most common case here will be a firmware updater like fwupd.
 *******************************************************************************
 [ shimx64.efi launches only GRUB2, which then launches kernel ]